Stephen R. Hart

-Stephen R. Hart (born March 11, 1958) is a Canadian actor known for his height (6'11") and deep voice.
+Stephen R. Hart (born March 11, 1958) is a Canadian actor known for his great height at 2.11 m and his deep voice.
 He is also known for his role as "The Voice" on The Current.
-His credits include notable films such as Resident Evil: Apocalypse, Silent Hill, Shoot 'Em Up and Max Payne.
-Hart played the main antagonist in an episode of the NBC series Fear Itself.
+Other film credits include Resident Evil: Apocalypse, Silent Hill, Shoot 'Em Up and Max Payne.
+Hart played the main antagonist in an episode of the TV series Fear Itself on NBC.